scidsg/hushline-docs/src/installation/tor-only.md

 After logging in to and updating either your Raspberry Pi or VPS, enter the following command to start the installation process:

-`curl --proto '=https' --tlsv1.2 -sSfL https://install.hushline.app | bash`
+`curl --proto '=https' --tlsv1.2 -sSfL https://install.hushline.app | sudo bash`

 <img src="../img/22-install-hushline.png">